Chicken farmers care deeply about this issue. They too want to preserve effective treatment options for their children and family.

 Researching and determining the availability of alternative products.
-Furthermore, the chicken industry has developed an antimicrobial use (AMU) strategy that involves reduction, surveillance, education and research and will be eliminating the preventative use of Category II antibiotics by the end of 2018 and has set a goal of eliminating the preventive use of Category III antibiotics by the end of 2020.
+Furthermore, the chicken industry has developed an antimicrobial use (AMU) strategy that involves reduction, surveillance, education and research and has eliminated the preventive use of Category I and II antibiotics.

 At the farm, since 1998, chicken farmers have implemented a mandatory On-Farm Food Safety Assurance Program (OFFSAP) to standardize food safety production practices whereby all farms receive yearly audits.
 A part of that program includes a reporting form that is sent with every flock to processing.
 Canadian Food Inspection Agency veterinarians verify these reports to determine that antibiotics were used as per their label or with a veterinary prescription and that the antibiotics are being used at the appropriate dosage for the appropriate application.
 Any product failing this investigation is not allowed on the market.
 Additionally, as part of the annual OFFSAP audit, auditors review the antibiotic usage and ensure withdrawal times are adhered to.
 Remember too, the majority of antibiotic use at the farm is overseen by a veterinarian, either at the feed mill or via the farmers’ veterinarian.

 Farmers are also actively involved in funding research examining antimicrobial resistance and alternatives to antibiotic use, to the tune of several million dollars.